rust-lang/rust/doc/tutorial.md

 ## Enums

-Enums are datatypes that have several different representations.
-For example, the type shown earlier:
+Enums are datatypes that have several alternate representations.
+For example, consider the type shown earlier:

 ~~~~
 # type point = {x: float, y: float};